Mapleia/UBCSchedulerApp/README.md

 - Designed a class that is robust (User class, addCourses)
 - Use of map interface (HashMap for sectionMap in Course class)

+## Phase 4: Task 3
+- I would not refactor much because there is low level of coupling and high cohesion
+- Maybe find a use for more abstract classes and interfaces.

 ## CREDITS
 Data found by downloading from https://ubc-courses-api.herokuapp.com/.